jtarrio/webrtlsdr/docs/highlevel.md

 Use the `SampleCounter` to dispatch an event several times per second.
 This class is a `SampleReceiver` that counts the number of received samples and triggers an event when appropriate.

-The class constructor takes the number of events per second that should be triggered, and you can listen on its `sample-click` event.
+The class constructor takes the number of events per second that should be triggered, and you can listen for its `sample-click` event.

 ```typescript
 // Trigger the event 20 times per second